BloomsoftTeam/etherless/Developer.md

 # Etherless
-In this file there the instruction for future developers who will improve the platform.
+In this file there are the instructions for future developers who will improves the platform.

 ## Pre-requisites
 - ```nodejs v12.13.0``` or above installed on your computer;